by0aaaaaa/robin/README.md

 robin test
 ```

-## DAPP WITH UI
+## INTEGRATED WITH UI

-If you want to easily convert a contract project into a dapp project, you only need to use the ui subcommand, and you have three main front-end templates to choose from  `vue-boilerplate`、`react-boilerplate` and `react-native-boilerplate`.
+If you want to easily convert a contract project into a DAPP project, you only need to use the ui subcommand, and you have three main front-end templates to choose from  `vue-boilerplate`、`react-boilerplate` and `react-native-boilerplate`.

 Just entry into the root directory of your contract project and execute:

 ```
 robin ui
 ```